Are you interested in teaching a skill at SkyEarth?

 Matt's primitive skills background started like most as a kid.
 He was lucky enough to grow up out in the country and spent all his summers running wild - fishing, hunting, and building shelters (forts in the woods).
 When he was 19 he was introduced to archery and spent the next 10 plus years bowhunting everything possible.
 His favorite time of the year has always been September in the mountains chasing elk.
 Around 2012 he heard about the Rabbitstick gathering in Idaho.
 In 2018 he made the long trip and it changed him for good.
 Now September is spent in Idaho not elk hunting.
 The skills and community he found there are 2nd to none.
 Since that trip he's been to seven other gatherings.
 He looks forward to teaching and learning new skills at SkyEarth this year.
 Some of his favorite skills are fire, camp crafts, atlatls, and knife making.

 Tony Pike is the founder of Ancient Wisdom Survival School and has been teaching survival skills for over two decades.
+You may have seen him on a season of Bushcraft Build-Off on the Discovery Channel.
 He grew up in a family that lived a lifestyle of self-reliance, a fact he directly attributes to his intense passion for thriving in a minimalist environment.
 His father challenged him every day, testing his resolve, something he explains was crucial to the mental resolve needed to survive challenging situations and created the drive to become a nationally ranked power lifter.
 Because of this self reliant lifestyle he soon developed a deep respect for the ways of the Native Americans' ability to live off the land.

 The youngest of 5 siblings, Tony helped his dad trap, hunt, and fish from a very early age, and takes pride in the fact that he helped feed his family as a young boy.
 He found his first arrow head at age 7, at which time he became fascinated by seeing how such beautiful creations could be crafted from simple rocks.
 He went on to explore many primitive skills from that point in his childhood until today.
 Much of his free time is spent with experimental and amateur archeology.